 Almost two years after the launch of Erica, no one at Bank of America, nor any analysts or industry leaders are willing to admit Erica is a success.
 While the jury remains out on Erica, the adoption of chatbots within the financial sector continues to surge ahead.

-You have the opportunity to embrace this evolution of conversational AI in banking, as long as your strategy is realistic and aligns with the budget and resources you have at your disposal.
+You have the opportunity to embrace this evolution of conversational AI in banking, as long as your strategy is realistic and aligns with the budget and resources you have at your disposal you can improve your banking customer experience.

 Do you already use live-chat or messaging for support?